 Rinse the beaker and the coffee plunger of any extra grounds.
 You can also remove the beaker to rinse the outside and between the press stand.

 Disassemble your French press into its separate components; the lid, the coffee plunger, the filter screens, and the disks.

 Naturally, the grounds will get trapped between the three disks.
 Separate them and give a thorough rinse to prevent any build-up from occurring.
 If you wish to, wash your beaker with light soap and use a soft sponge to give it a scrub.
 Some coffee aficionados prefer not to use soap and instead just give the press a thorough rinse or use baking soda to prevent altering the taste of the coffee.

 Using a soft cloth, sponge or brush, gently scrub all your French press parts including the plunger and filter screen making sure to remove any remaining coffee residue.
-Once scrubbed clean, give all components a thorough rinse to ensure no soap is left behind.
+Once scrubbed clean, give all components a thorough rinse to ensure no soap stays behind.
 If this happens, the soap will alter the taste of your coffee.

 Carefully lay the separated coffee press parts on a towel or drying rack and leave standing to air dry.
 Or if you prefer, towel dry.